MDtravelhealth is a source of travel health information for travellers, written by medical professionals.

 The original website text was prepared by David Goldberg MD, with the editorial assistance of Wendy K. Goldberg.
 Dr. Goldberg graduated magna cum laude from Yale University and with honors from Columbia College of Physicians and Surgeons.
 He completed his training in internal medicine and infectious diseases at Columbia-Presbyterian Medical Center in New York City, where he has also served as voluntary faculty.

 In 2015, he decided to retire from MD Travel Health and the website and contents were acquired by Red Planet Travel.
+The serveral hundred page web site and data were migrated to the Red Planet Travel domain by using an internal tool.
+This tool is now publically available at 301 redirect website for other website owners wishing to make a website migration.

 Red Planet Travel wishes to thank David for allowing us to carry on the work that he started back in 2000.